How to Use Excel VBA to Lookup Value in Range (5 Examples)

 ws_1.Range("B5:C11"), 2, False)

-• After that, we set the Finding_birthplace variable to assign the result of the VLOOKUP function, which finds the value in cell B5 of the VBA worksheet in the table located in the Birth_place worksheet’s B5:C11 range.
+• We set the Finding_birthplace variable to assign the result of the VLOOKUP function, which finds the value in cell B5 of the VBA worksheet in the table in the Birth_place worksheet’s B5:C11 range.
 The function returns the value in the second column of the table (column C) that corresponds to the matching value in column B.

 On Error GoTo 0